-The authors also wish to call the readers' attention to The Sedona Conference Commentary on Proportionality in Electronic Discovery for useful guidance applicable to database discovery.
-See The Sedona Conference Commentary on Proportionality in Electronic Discovery, 14 SEDONA CONF.
-J. 155 (2013).
-41 See, In re Lowe's Companies, Inc., 134 S.W.3d 876 (Tex.
+See In re Lowe's Cos., Inc., 134 S.W.3d 876 (Tex.
 App.
-2004) (granting mandamus and vacating trial court's order for retail chain to produce database for query by requesting party without any limitations as to time, location, or subject matter); Ex parte Wal-Mart, Inc. 809 So.2d 818 (Ala.
+2004) (granting mandamus and vacating trial court's order for retail chain to produce database for query by requesting party without any limitations as to time, location, or subject matter); Ex parte Wal-Mart, Inc., 809 So.2d 818 (Ala.
 2001) (mandamus granted in part to restrict requesting party's access to retail chain's incident reporting database to similar incidents only).
-See also, Barnes v.
-District of Columbia, 289 FR.D.
-1 (D.C., Sept.
-28, 2012) (granting motion to compel search algorithm because a query used to search a database and generate reports is a "writing" subject to production, but denying request to access entire database as overbroad).
-42 See, e.g., Bob Barker Co. v.
-Ferguson Safety Prods., 2006 WL 648674, at \4 (N.D.
-Cal.
-Mar.
-2006) (declining to order production of financial services database responsive to discovery request because "it is unclear how a party could go about production of financial services database responsive to discovery request because "it is unclear how a party could go about producing 'a database,' which ordinarily is a dynamic collection of data that changes over time").
+See also Barnes v.
+District of Columbia, 289 F.R.D.
+1 (D.D.C., Sept.
+28, 2012) (granting motion to compel search algorithm because a query used to search a database and generate reports is a "writing" subject to production but denying request to access entire database as overbroad).